cfech/helm/README.md

 - helm can will kep history of our revisions

-- Helm combines templates with values from a values.yml to create dynamic kubernetes deployments
+- Helm combines templates with values from a values.yml to create dynamic kubernetes installations

-- Use helm cli instead of kubectl to update deployments
+- Use helm cli instead of kubectl to update installations

-- helm utilizes intelligent deployments, it will know which order to create kubernetes resources, we dont have to specify
+- helm utilizes intelligent installations, it will know which order to create kubernetes resources, we dont have to specify

 - utilizes life cycle hooks, they can be hooked into the lifecycle of the application